s-sys/django-improved-permissions/docs/source/shortcuts.rst

 Getters
 ^^^^^^^

+.. function:: get_role(user, obj=None)

+Get the unique role class of the user related to the object.

+.. function:: get_roles(user, obj=None)

+Get all role classes of the user related to the object.

 .. function:: get_user(role_class=None, obj=None)

 Get the unique user instance according to the object.

+.. function:: get_user(role_class=None, obj=None)

+Get the unique user instance according to the object.

 .. function:: get_users(role_class=None, obj=None)

-Get the all users instances according to the object.
+Get all users instances according to the object.

+.. function:: get_objects(user, role_class=None, model=None)

+Get all objects related to the user.